Voting Rights

 What if I have trouble trying to vote?

 If your name does not appear on the computerized polling list or you are told that you are not eligible to vote, ask for an affidavit or paper ballot.
-After election day, the Board of Elections will check its records, and your vote will be counted if you are indeed eligible to vote.
+After the election day, the Board of Elections will check its records, and your vote will be counted if you are indeed eligible to vote.
 If not, you will receive a notice that you are not eligible, along with a registration application for future elections.
 You may also call one of the numbers listed below for assistance on the day of the election.

 For more information or assistance, contact: